Using Dataproc (Spark) and Hail on Verily Workbench

 Dataproc in shared workspaces

 Where a workspace is shared with multiple users, those with “Writer” or “Owner” privileges can create Dataproc clusters in the workspace.
-Those with “Reader” privileges can not create clusters, though they will be able to duplicate (clone) the workspace, and create clusters in the cloned workspace.
+Those with “Reader” privileges can’t create clusters, though they will be able to duplicate (clone) the workspace and create clusters in the cloned workspace.

 Users cannot see the details of each other’s clusters or access others’ notebook servers.